opetitprestataire/label-studio/docs/source/templates/timeseries_audio_video.md

 - Simple 1 sample <=> 1 second mapping with media time is sufficient.

-### Labeling configuration: Index-based TimeSeries + Video + TimeSeriesLabels
+### Labeling configuration

+<br><br>

 {% details <b>Index-based TimeSeries (no timestamps at X axis)</b> %}

-!!! note
+* Index-based TimeSeries + Video + TimeSeriesLabels
-    One value equals one second because the time axis is not specified in the `TimeSeries` tag.
+* One value equals one second because the time axis is not specified in the `TimeSeries` tag.
 The video is synced with this idea — one sample equals one second if timestamps are not provided.

 ```html
 <View>